Qwinn1/forktools/README.md

 8)  forkconfig default text editor can now be changed via editing config.forkconfig (defaults to gedit as before)

+9)  A great deal of work has been made to make MacOS X compatible, though some work still needs to be done.

 # INSTALLATION INSTRUCTIONS: